The Tanuki We Walk Past

 In Japan, a Shigaraki tanuki is decoration — the thing outside every third ramen shop, so common the country stopped seeing it two generations ago.

 In Brooklyn, the same figurine is a first encounter.
 It leads, inevitably, to the serious work behind it — the tea ceremony vessels, the anagama pieces, the quiet objects the village has always known were the real point.
 The tanuki is the door.
 The village is what lies on the other side of it.
-Most of the village does not know the door has been open for decades.

 A tea practitioner, twenty years in the art, is preparing a small kettle for seven guests.
 The water jar beside her — the mizusashi — is Shigaraki, acquired ten years ago on her third trip to Kōka.
 The shoulder of the vessel carries a long, soft stripe of natural ash glaze, the color of a wet stone.

 She does not explain it.
 Her guests do not ask.
 For ninety minutes the room is quiet and attentive in a way the city outside does not remember how to be.
+None of the seven could have named the kiln.
+All of them, on the way home, feel that they have been somewhere.

 A ten-day anagama firing consumes several tons of pine.
 The potter who runs it is, in Shigaraki as across the Six Ancient Kilns, most likely in his late sixties.
 The apprentices who would keep the chamber lit for the next generation are not arriving in the numbers required.

+The domestic market for fine ceramics contracts alongside the population.
 Every kiln that goes cold takes a thousand years of technique with it.
 The Amsterdam collector who has bought from the same potter for eleven years will find no replacement when the potter retires.
 Not because no one else is working.
 Because no one else is working with that chamber, that clay, that hand.
 The fire is not transferable.